 Easy Ways to Detect Air Leaks

 Doing the necessary work to keep your home’s energy efficiency levels high is an easy decision.
-When you make sure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
+When you ensure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
 One of the ways your home could be losing significant efficiency is through air leaks around your home.

 The most frequent leaks are from drafts entering through your windows or doors.
-These air leaks are generally easy to identify, but air leakage can also come from less obvious spaces in your home.
-Review the suggestions below to conduct your own energy assessment.
+These air leaks are generally easy to identify, but air leakage can also originate in less obvious spaces in your home.
+Use the suggestions below to complete your own energy assessment.

 Inside your home